hero02/hero02.github.io/_posts/2015-3-25-Mission possible.md

 ---
 layout: post
-title: Mission: Possible, to to make ahobby a career
+title: Mission Possible, to to make a hobby a career
 ---

 Mission: Impossible Rogue Nation in the next movie in the impossible franchise.
 It stars Tom Cruise who play Agen Ethan Hunt.
 Along his team the face impossible odds of completing a mission.
 Just like you if you want to turn a hobby into a career.
 People love to do what they love and hate the structure of a standard job.
 Many have accomplished this task and we will show how possible it is to make a hobby a career.